hbctraining/scRNA-seq/lessons/06_SC_marker_identification.md

 <img src="../img/cluster7_markers_loadObj.png" width="800">
 </p>

 We see a lot of heat shock and DNA damage genes appear.
 Based on these markers, it is likely that these are stressed or dying cells.
+However, we also see T cell-associated genes and markers of activation.
+It is possible that these could be activated (cytotoxic) T cells.
 We could explore the quality metrics for these cells in more detail before removing just to support that argument.

 We also had questions regarding the identity of cluster 6.
 Is cluster 6 a CD8+ T cell, an NK cell, or an NK T cell?